Cat Face Painting: A Simple, Cute, and Easy Costume for Kids and Adults

 White and Pink Cat

 Purple or pink cat faces are easily the most popular cat color schemes I have seen, possibly because of the Cheshire Cat in Alice in Wonderland.
-Now, that doesn't mean there aren't other colors involved, as there are, as you can see in the photo above.
+Now, that doesn't mean there aren't other colors involved; there are, as you can see in the photo above.

-The black lines outlining significant features of the cat in strategic places also helps this face look good.
+The black lines outlining significant features of the cat in strategic places also help this face look good.
 Notice how the black was left off of the sides of the face on the outer parts of the design.
-Because of this, the primary focus is the nose and mouth and the secondary focus is just above the eyes.
+Because of this, the primary focus is the nose and mouth, and the secondary focus is just above the eyes.
 Good job.

 Although it looks much different, the steps for this face are not very different than the steps for the black and white cat face above.